IlMusu/IlMusuEnchantmentsMod/README.md

 1. Shield Item

 ## SHOCKWAVE ENCHANTMENT (III)
 The <b>Shockwave Enchantment</b> adds a new mechanic for the shield by creating a shockwave that starts from the player and propagates in the direction he is looking at.
-The shockwave pushes aways and damages entities but is stopped when ancountering solid blocks and non-solid ground.
+The shockwave pushes aways and damages entities but is stopped when ancountering solid blocks and non-solid ground: the size, duration and damage of the shockware increases with the level of the enchantment.
 <b>The shockwave enchantment ability is activated through the related keybinding</b> while the player is using the shield.

 <details>